 KitchenAid KCM4212SX Cold Brew Coffeemaker

-With its shiny stainless steel exterior, the KitchenAid cold brew coffeemaker is sure to last for a while.
+With its shiny stainless steel exterior, the KitchenAid cold brew coffeemaker will last a while.
 Included with your purchase is a stainless steel steeper that’s reusable again and again.

-The steeper ihas fill level indicators so you can brew cold brew coffee at any quantity!
+The steeper has fill level indicators, so you can brew cold brew coffee at any quantity!
 This coffeemaker has a capacity for 28 ounces of coffee concentrate at a time.

 A large glass panel makes it easy to see how your cold brew coffee is progressing, although the steeper does not have a glass panel.

 An Amazon’s Choice product, the Takeya cold brew coffeemaker has many great features that should check many of your boxes.